Urinary tract infection - children

 Your health care provider will consider many things when deciding if and when a special study is needed, including:

-- The child’s age and history or other UTIs (Infants and younger children usually need follow-up tests.)
+- The child's age and history of other UTIs (infants and younger children usually need follow-up tests)

-- The severity of the infection and how well it response to treatment
+- The severity of the infection and how well it responds to treatment

 - Other medical problems or physical defects the child may have